Yandex Cloud

 Make sure it complies with all the high availability conditions.

-The error results from the fact that your topics' log segments take up more space than is available in broker storage.
+This error occurs because the log segments of your topics use more space than the broker storage can provide.
 For more information about calculating the required space, see Minimum storage size.

-To solve the issue, you can increase the disk size or reduce the topic segment or total cluster size.
+To solve this issue, you can increase the disk storage size for the entire cluster or reduce the topic segment size.

 Can I get logs of my operations in Yandex Cloud?Can I get logs of my operations in Yandex Cloud?